 FOG FACTS !!!

-Flights get delayed, sometimes cancelled due to fog.
+Flights get delayed and sometimes cancelled due to fog.

 Airports use helicopters to clear fog off it’s runways.